 The bill amends Section 16-1-18.1 of the Code of Alabama 1975 and introduces Chapter 1A to Title 16, establishing the Public Education Employee Injury Compensation Program, the Public Education Employee Injury Compensation Trust Fund, and the Public Education Employee Injury Compensation Board.
-It aims to provide compensation to full-time public education employees who sustain injuries while on the job, with key amendments including the definition of "employee" to include adult bus drivers and the clarification that "on-the-job injury" excludes mental disorders not caused by physical injuries.
-The bill also sets a process for notifying employers of injuries within five working days and modifies sick leave provisions to allow for unlimited accumulation and transfer among employers, while establishing a maximum limit for retirement credit.
+It aims to provide compensation to full-time public education employees who sustain injuries while on the job, with key amendments including the inclusion of adult bus drivers in the definition of "employee" and the clarification that "on-the-job injury" excludes mental disorders not caused by physical injuries.
+The bill also modifies sick leave provisions, allowing unlimited accumulation and transfer of sick leave days, and requires employees to notify their employer of injuries within five working days.
+It ensures salary and benefits continuation for up to 90 working days for injured employees and establishes a reimbursement mechanism for employers hiring substitutes.

 Engrossed: 16-1-18